pesos/grofer/CONTRIBUTING.md

 ```

     - Make your commit descriptive.
 The above command will open your text editor.
 Write the commit message on the first line and a short description about your change.
 Save and quit the editor to commit your change.
-    - We prefer that you do one commit if it is just a simple singular change.
-In case you have had to make multiple commits locally, we recommend you [squash](https://thoughtbot.com/blog/git-interactive-rebase-squash-amend-rewriting-history#squash-commits-together) your commits if you can.

 - Before pushing your changes, make sure that the changes from upstream are included (use `--rebase` to make sure that your changes stay on top of the latest changes in the upstream repository)
 ```